M. Nasir: Personal life

-Nasir moved with his family to Malaysia in 1984, where he became a naturalised citizen in 1989.
+Nasir moved with his family to Malaysia in 1982, where he became a naturalised citizen in 1990.

-He married Junainah Johari, who was the lead singer of Ideal Sisters, Singapore's earliest girl group on September 12, 1981.
+He married Junainah Johari (born 1962), who was the lead singer of Ideal Sisters, Singapore's earliest girl group on September 12, 1980.
 Their relationship – from which they have five children namely Ilham, Yasin, Hidayat, Syafi'i and Nurnilam Sari – lasted until Junainah's death on 8 August 1998 due to asthma.
-Nasir's second marriage not long after was with actress Marlia Musa, and they both have a daughter named Suci Musalmah.
+Nasir's second marriage not long after in 2000 was with actress Marlia Musa (born 1969), a native of Johor Bahru, and they both have a daughter named Suci Musalmah.

 His children are also involved in music making: Ilham, Yasin and Hidayat make up the band Pitahati while Syafi'i is a member of the psychedelic rock band Ramayan.

-His father, Mohamed Sam, died on 28 January 2021 due to natural causes at the age of 96.
+His father, Mohamed Sam (born 1925), died on 28 January 2021 due to natural causes at the age of 96.
 Nasir was unable to return to Singapore to attend his father's funeral due to COVID-19 restrictions.
+This was followed by his mother, Aesah Yahya (born 1933) who died on 26 March 2023 at the age of 90, also due to natural causes and old age.